 Bony Structures

-Bony structures compress the nerves instead of entrapping them.
-This creates different effects.
-The sensations of compression tend to feel electrical or intensely painful like “a nail driving into the muscle.”
+Bony structures compress the nerves instead of entrapping them, creating different effects.
+The sensations of compression tend to feel electrical or intensely painful, like “a nail driving into the muscle.”
 Comparatively, entrapment of neurovascular bundles tends to create atrophy, weakness, and swelling.
 Trigger point referral, on the other hand, produces achy pain, sharp pain, or tingling.
 None of these are absolute but may be useful in a more complete assessment.

 Vertebrae

-C2-C7 (shown in yellow) Cervical vertebrae are particularly important in the treatment of TOS.
+C2-C7 Cervical vertebrae are particularly important in the treatment of TOS.
 Although radiculopathy is technically not a part of TOS, these vertebrae can compress the brachial plexus nerve roots.
 Further, keep in mind that balancing cervical musculature when the joints of the cervical vertebrae are binding is difficult.

 Cervical radiculopathy, which often occurs from degenerative discs, technically, is not TOS.
-To be specific, the thoracic outlet is the ring formed by the first rib.
+Specifically, the thoracic outlet is the ring formed by the first rib.
 Thoracic Outlet Syndrome happens in the structures after the plexus has formed and the neurovascular bundle comes together.

-T1-T2 (shown in green) – These two thoracic vertebrae surround the nerve roots of the lower branch of the brachial plexus (C8-T1).
-Shearing in the upper thoracic vertebrae created by Forward-Head Posture can perpetuate TOS.
+T1-T2 These two thoracic vertebrae surround the nerve roots of the lower branch of the brachial plexus (C8-T1).
+Forward-head posture can perpetuate TOS by causing shearing in the upper thoracic vertebrae.
 Displacements of the costovertebral joints of these vertebrae govern trigger points in the scalenes.

 Pectoral Girdle

-Clavicle (shown in brown) – When depressed, the clavicle can apply pressure on the neurovascular bundle.
+Clavicle When depressed, the clavicle can apply pressure on the neurovascular bundle.
 Padget-Schroder’s syndrome is a variation of TOS where the subclavian vein deviates medially and gets compressed between the clavicle and the first rib.

-Scapula (shown in pink) – The coracoid process may press into the neurovascular bundle when the scapula has an extreme forward tilt, e.g., the pec minor is very short, and the lower trapezius is overstretched.
+Scapula The coracoid process may press into the neurovascular bundle when the scapula has an extreme forward tilt, e.g., the pec minor is very short, and the lower trapezius is overstretched.

 Ribs